lefs/esi_util/README.md

 #### Services Confidence Chart

 Render an SVG chart with the ESI Services Confidence data for the past 12 months.
-Use the `--months` parameter for a wider window of time.
+Use the `--months` parameter for a longer period of time.

 ```bash
 $ python3 esi_util.py services_chart --filename=services_esi.svg